philou/philou.github.com/source/_posts/2016-09-28-top-5-talks-i-attended-at-javaone-2016-part-2.markdown

 categories:
  - java
  - programming
+ - clojure
-keywords: "Java, JavaOne, JavaOne 2016, Programming, Software"
+keywords: "Java, JavaOne, JavaOne 2016, Programming, Software, Clojure, Clojure.spec"
 description: "Summary of the best talks I had the chance to assist at JavaOne 2016"
 ---
 This is my second post relating the talks I attended at JavaOne 2016.
 [Here](/top-5-talks-i-attented-at-java-one-2016-part-1/) is the beginning of the story.
 Here we go.